 Section 4: Support Period Information

-Purpose: Document the reasoning behind the chosen support period, per Article 13(8).
+Purpose: Document the reasoning behind the chosen support period.
 The support period is the time during which the manufacturer commits to providing security updates.
-Annex VII §4 requires the technical file to capture the information that drove that decision.
+The technical file must capture the information that drove that decision.

 Required Content